troglobit/finit-plugins/README.md

 > a new plugin does (code is not self documenting) in the PR and also
 > describe how you have verified the change or tested a new plugin.

+Finit v4.4, and later, is required for these plugins.
+Earlier versions of Finit did not export all required header files.
+Loading of external plugins is supported as of Finit v4.4 from (in order) `/usr/lib/finit` and `/usr/local/lib/finit`.
+This in addition to the main search path for native plugins (`/lib/finit`).

 Build & Install
 ---------------